 The MAF limit field is set to dot11MAFlimit.

-The Accept Reservations field is set to 1 if the number of tracked reservations of this mesh STA is less than dot11MCCATrackStatesActive, and set to 0 otherwise.
+The Accept Reservations field is set to 1 if dot11MCCATrackStatesActive is less than dot11MCCATrackStatesCapable, and set to 0 otherwise.

 Bit i of the Advertisement Elements Bitmap field is set to 1 if an MCCAOP Advertisement element with the MCCAOP Advertisement Element Index subfield equal to i is part of the representation of this MCCAOP advertisement set, and set to 0 otherwise.